 A defensive driving course in California is sometimes referred to as traffic school.
 Technically, there aren’t any defensive driving courses in California.
 There are traffic schools and Mature Driver Improvement Programs.
-The court clerk will grant you approval to complete Traffic School and DMV also regulates the licenses as traffic school.
+The court clerk has the authority to grant you Traffic School, while the DMV regulates the different types of licenses for traffic school.

 The Difference between Traffic School and Defensive Driving

 There is a difference between a traffic school and a defensive driving course.
 Traffic school requires court approval and helps to mask specific traffic violations.
 On the other hand, defensive driving courses are optional, and the impact on your insurance and driving record differs in each state.

 The course, conducted in-person or online, is meant to improve your driving skills and help you make faster and safer decisions behind the wheel.